 The tip of the pill shooter for cats is rubber, so no sharp edges to put into kitty’s mouth.
 The rubber tip is split to accommodate different size pills.

-Pill poppers or shooters are suitable to use for pills or capsules.
+Pill poppers or shooters are suitable to use for pills and capsules.
 Sometimes a pill needs to be halved or even quartered which can mean that the size of the pill to be given can be very small and difficult to handle.

 In this instance using something called a gel cap (capsule) is what you need to do the job.

 A gel cap is an empty capsule that is made from gelatin that can be pulled apart and medication put inside.